 Not so great were access problems with some Underground and rail services, where the gap between platform and transport can seem daunting, even if equipment is on hand to help.
 ‘In the same way that bus ramps used to be really steep, and now the bus drops down to pavement level, we need to see this for trains,’ says Philip.

 Having arrived at the ExCel, Philip was impressed with some of the solutions he saw at the transport show, including a new taxi designed with plenty of room for electric wheelchairs.

 ‘This travel research wasn’t just for me but for the people here,’ he explains.
 ‘Sometimes people can feel apprehensive about giving it a go.
 I’ve been worried about it too.
 You need to know what’s available and where help is if you need it.
 I’ve felt nervous about finding my way to and around London stations, especially in rush hour.’

 Philip’s investigative journey has given housemate Peter confidence to start thinking about making a similar trip.
-‘Yes, Peter’s more disabled than me but he wants to be able to do a trip like that by himself.
+‘Yes, Peter’s got different mobility challenges to me, but he wants to be able to do a trip like that by himself.
 That’s something I like to see, when we want to keep learning.’

 Find out more